intarchboard/draft-iab-nemops-workshop-report/draft-iab-nemops-workshop-report.md

 * Sketch new requirements for future network management operations in a collaborative manner with the industry, network operators, and protocol engineers.
 * Develop a plan of action and recommendations for the IETF.

-This document updates RFC 3535 as the report of the follow-up IAB workshop on Network Management.
+This document updates RFC 3535 with new information gathered from the second IAB workshop on the future of Network Management.
+The goal of the second workshop was not to invalidate or replace the first, but to extend the discussion with lessons learned since then.
+Together, both documents capture the evolving needs of network management over time.

 ## About this workshop report content